 Do not position the greenhouse:

-- Where it will fall into deep shadow of a building, for example
+- Where it will fall into deep shadow of a building

 - Under trees (falling leaves will block light and fallen branches will damage the greenhouse)